 Science is everywhere – from the moment the sun rises, right through to the stars in the night sky.
 It inspires, helps save lives, challenges us and educates which is why it’s important we celebrate science itself and the brilliant minds behind it whenever we can.

-North Star: a People’s Picture are doing just that.
+North Star: a People’s Picture is doing just that.
 Working in partnership with some fantastic organisations such as the Advanced Manufacturing Park in Rotherham, the interactive artwork aims to bring people together to celebrate a love of science and the great minds who have charted a course through innovation in Science, Technology, Engineering, Arts and Maths.

 Helen Marshall, artistic director CEO of The People’s Picture said: “I’m proud to have been invited as an artist to explore the stories and pictures from the community.
 I’m excited to harness the technology at the intersection between science and art – bringing together the wonderful pictures and stories to make one beautiful piece of artwork to celebrate STEAM and its impact of the community.”